taqd/Simple_Tello_Swarm/README.md

 ### Example 2:
 First drone (t1) takes off, and second drone (t2) waits.
 Then once t1 has finished taking off, it triggers t2 to take off.
 Then t1 will land, and then t2 will land.

-Note: the ordering of t1 and t2 commands relative to each other does not matter (ie. t1,cmd / t2,cmd / t1,takeoff,t2 / ... would yield the same result)
 ```
 t1,cmd
 t1,takeoff,t2